ANONUM228/GPTVULNSINT/README.md

 GPTVULNSINT: a professional OSINT framework developed by a 15-year-old security researcher

-Integration with 6 sources (CRT.sh, PublicWWW, Censys, intelligenceX, Exploit-DB)
+Integration with 6 sources (freecamp.dev, PublicWWW, Censys, intelligenceX, Exploit-DB)

 Validates URLs, escapes input data, and protects against SSRF attacks

 Generates PDF reports

-Example of downloading and using: pkg install git git clone https://github.com/myusername/GPTVULNSINT cd GPTVULNSINT pip install -r requirements.txt python3 gptvulnsint.py (Termux)
+Example of downloading and using: pkg install git git clone https://github.com/ANONUM228/GPTVULNSINT cd GPTVULNSINT pip install -r requirements.txt python3 gptvulnsint.py (Termux)

-For Linux, use: apt, brew, or pip3, depending on your distribution
+For Linux, use:
+apt, brew, or pip3, depending on your distribution

 ATTENTION!
 This framework is created exclusively for educational purposes and ethical security testing